rajewski/rajewski.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, I'm Alex Rajewski, a research bioinformatician in the Applied Genomics, Computation, and Translational Core of Cedars-Sinai Hospital in Los Angeles, CA. I recently finished my PhD in plant genetics at the University of California, Riverside.
-Originally from Topeka, KS, I obtained my bachelor's degree at Drake University in biochemistry, then worked in Germany for a year before getting my master's degree at the University of Georgia in horticulture.
-When not buried in botany or lines of code, I'm usually buried in an old sci-fi novel or a very very dark beer.</p>
+<p>Hi, I'm Alex Rajewski, a botanist turned cancer bioinformatician.
+I currently work at Tempus AI figuring out computational biology questions in precision oncology, but I also spent a while as a bioinformatician at the Cedar's Sinai Cancer Genomics Core working on several excellent research projects with faculty there.
+I got my PhD in plant genetics at UC Riverside, and my MS in horticulture and population genetics at the University of Georgia.
+When not buried in botany or lines of code, I'm usually buried in a sci-fi novel or a very very dark beer.</p>

 ### Skills